mihaiplotean/reflective-excel/src/main/java/com/mihai/writer/README.md

 }
 ```

-The following will write the table, as well as the value `42` to cell "B1":
+The following will write the value `42` to cell "B1" and the table:

 ```java
 new ReflectiveExcelWriter(file).write(new EmployeeSheet(42, employeeRows));